golemfactory/golem-docs/docs/creators/dapps/creating-golem-dapps.md

 What should be kept in mind is that there are still important discrepancies between the VM runtime and Docker’s own execution environment.
 We’re listing a non-exhaustive list of those in: [Differences between Docker containers and Golem VM runtime](docker-containers-vs-golem-vms.md)

-For a GVM image to be used by providers, it needs to be published somewhere where providers can download it.
+For a GVMI image to be used by providers, it needs to be published somewhere where providers can download it.
 The easiest way is uploading it to the Golem image repository.
 For instructions on how to do it, refer to:

 <a href="https://handbook.golem.network/requestor-tutorials/vm-runtime/uploading-a-golem-image" style="border: 1px solid black; padding: 10px 25px; border-radius: 5px; display: flex; align-items: center; gap: 10px">
     <img height="20" width="20" src="https://user-images.githubusercontent.com/5244214/223086561-ae7422f6-d7c5-49ff-b29c-b7293df482b1.png" alt="gh-icon">